Dragan Spring '17

-Pros: great fairways, fields, woods and greens, great tee pads and a variety of shot.
-Well marked and well maintained. you can use every disc in your bag.
+Pros: great fairways, fields, woods and greens, great tee pads and a variety of shots.
+Well marked and well maintained.
+You can use every disc in your bag.
 Pro shop on site and close to the highway.

 Cons: 18 can be wet, more mowing in the summer